-A Progress Bar can be a great visual Element in your Bubble web apps.
+A Progress Bar can be a great visual Element in your Bubble.io no code web apps.
 For instance, you may have an extensive account registration process that has multiple steps, or pages, your users need to fill-in.
 Or you may have an education app in which your users get quizzed.
 Having a Progress Bar will visually show your users how much of the registration process or quiz they have left to complete.
 The video below will show you how to implement a Progress Bar in your web apps.

 You’ll need to install the FREE Progress Bar plugin (refer to image below)